 - Try not to interrupt

 - Ask questions to clarify

-Operationally restarts a part of the

 - Occasionally restate a part of the story in your own words to make sure you understand

 - Establish sequence

 Avoid "Why?" and "Why not?"

 - Avoid "I know how you feel"

 - Avoid evaluation of their experience and their reactions in the event

 - Silence is OK